fNIRS/snirf/README.md

     will be resubmitted as an Issue, and changes to the specification will be associated with this issue page.

-For anyone who want to contribute to the writing or revisions of this document
+For anyone who wants to contribute to the writing or revision of this document

 - Fork this repository and make updates, then create a pull-request
   - Please first register an account on github, then, browse the